attilammagyar/mpe-emulator/README.md

 --------

  * Retroactively add MPE functionality to non-MPE-capable MIDI input devices.
- * Remap controllers, e.g. turn modulation wheel data into MPE aftertouch and vice-versa.
+ * Remap controllers, e.g. turn modulation wheel data into MPE aftertouch or vice-versa.
- * Invert MIDI expression and controller data, and apply various other distortions.
+ * Invert MIDI expression and controller data, and apply various other transformations.
- * Use the trigger velocity of notes as release velocity for synths that utilize it.
+ * Use the trigger velocity of notes as release velocity for synths that can utilize it.
- * Split the keyboard and route polyphonic expressions to the two halves with different rules.
+ * Split the keyboard and route polyphonic expressions to the two sections with different rules.
  * Transpose the two sides of the split point independently from each other.
    (E.g. extend the range of small keyboards, or play the same note with